 Ankle sprains are common in sports and occur when you injure your ankle ligaments.
 This can happen when you accidently twist or turn your ankle.

 The key to avoiding ankle sprain is to keep the muscles well-balanced, strong, and flexible.
 Balance exercises can also help.
 Take some time to warm up before playing tennis.
 Look around the surface to see if it is even and there are not any places where you can trip or twist your ankle.
 Wearing proper footwear is important.
 Make sure you have sneakers that are approriate for tennis and fit you well.
+Using ankle supports, like bracing or taping, may help keep your ankle stable.
 If you feel pain or fatigue, slow down your pace, or stop completely.
 Remember to gradually build intensity to prevent overuse.

 Many athletes experience hamstring problems, and tennis players are no exception.
 Hamstring muscles need to be flexible and strong.
 Warm up first with brisk walking or a slow jog.
 When you get your blood flowing, gently and slowy stretch.
 Keep your hamstring muscles strong by doing exercises.

 A common knee injury in tennis is a meniscal tear.
 Basically, it is torn cartilage in your knee resulting in pain.
 You can reduce your chances of knee injury by taking the time to strengthen and stretch the muscles around the knee, like the quadriceps or hamstrings.
 Exercises that focus on the hips and knee joint will also help.